rkapl/qttrack/README.md

 not depend on the whole KDE Frameworks thing, so that could be a plus for somebody.

-So far, lot of feature from KTimeTracker are missing, the most important would be activity detection, idle detection and running in the system tray.
+So far, lot of features from KTimeTracker are missing, the most important would be activity detection, idle detection and running in the system tray.

 Installing